nadir-akhtar/ethereal-2017/docs/frux-doc.md

 `event Transfer(address indexed sender, address indexed recipient, uint amount);` This is emitted whenever tokens are transferred between two addresses.

 `event IncreaseSupply(uint256 value);` This is emitted whenever new tokens are minted.
 It is assumed that all new tokens go to the charity address, `owner`.

+`event Burn(address indexed burner, uint256 _value);` This is emitted whenever tokens are burnt, primarily for a purchase.